 Effort estimation in a project is the process of predicting the time, cost, and resources required to complete a project.
 It involves breaking a project into smaller parts to accurately determine the cost, time, and resources required to complete them.
-Various effort estimation techniques, such as expert judgment, analogous estimation, parametric estimation, three-point estimation, and story point estimation, are used to determine the effort required to complete a project.
-Effort estimation techniques and processes are usually associated with an IT business context applicable both for traditional software development approaches and the Agile methodology, though the principle of the estimation can be used in any business context.
+Effort estimation techniques, such as expert judgment, analogous estimation, parametric estimation, three-point estimation, and story point estimation, are used to determine the effort required to complete a project.
+They are usually associated with an IT business context applicable both for traditional software development approaches and the Agile methodology, though the principle of the estimation can be used in any business context.

 What is effort estimation in project management?

-Effort estimation in project management is the process of calculating the effort required to complete a project.
-Here by effort, we mean the time, cost, and resources required to complete a project.
+Effort estimation is the process of calculating the effort required to complete a project.
+Effort means the time, cost, and resources required to complete a project.
 It involves breaking down a project into smaller tasks to forecast accurate effort.

 Effort estimation plays an important role in a project as it provides the inputs for the project plan, bidding rounds, investment analyses, pricing processes, risk management, and stakeholder commitments.